 1. Put on a sheet mask—when you emerge at your destination, at least you’ll have glowing skin.
 We like this brand.

-4. If you’re driving with your S.O., now might be a good time to take an emotional intimacy Q&A—experts insist it’s the best way to get closer to your partner.
+4. If you’re driving with your S.O., now might be a good time to take an emotional intimacy Q&A—experts insist it’s the best way to spice up your relationship.

 5. Go technology-free when it comes to navigation.
 Using only a map will give you and your travel companions that much more of a feeling of satisfaction when you arrive!